rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

 ```

 As far as git is concerned, you are no longer in the `rust` repo, but in the `miri` repo.
-You will notice that we are in "detatched HEAD" state, i.e. not on a branch but on a
+You will notice that we are in "detached HEAD" state, i.e. not on a branch but on a
 particular commit.

 This is because, like any dependency, we want to be able to control which version to use.